NoRedInk/rspec-retry/README.md

   config.verbose_retry = true
   # show exception that triggers a retry if verbose_retry is set to true
   config.display_try_failure_messages = true

+  # run retry only on features
+  config.around :each, :js do |ex|
+    ex.run_with_retry retry: 3
+  end
 end
 ```